-Information for B-grade opencast coal mine manager certificates of competence (CoC) including legislative requirements, how to apply and where to find help.
+Information for a B-grade opencast coal mine manager certificate of competence (CoC), including how to apply, legislative requirements, and where to find help.

-To apply for this certificate, you need to prove that you meet all of the requirements.
+To apply for this CoC, you need to prove that you meet all the requirements.
 In summary, you need to:

-- complete the required unit standards [PDF, 198 KB]
+- complete the required unit standards (see below under Requirements)

 - demonstrate that you have the required practical experience for this CoC.